tekknolagi/tekknolagi.github.com/_posts/2025-06-23-travel-notes-pldi-seoul.md

 and seating, giving it a very different feel than Myeong-dong.
 Pity I had already eaten... this looked like *the* place to be.

+Getting to and from the airport (ICN) is irritating.
+You can do one straight shot from ICN to Seoul Station on the AREX train (which I recommend if it's in budget for you and/or your employer; the slower train is fine too), but you if you need to transfer anywhere, it's up, down, and around in circles in the train station.
+There is *a lot* of transfer friction.

 Until next time, South Korea!